TSMC says quake impact on first-quarter shipments no more than 1 percent

 The world's biggest contract chipmaker has one of its largest and latest 12-inch wafer production facilities in the city of Tainan, where a 6.4-magnitude temblor led to the collapse of a 17-storey building and at least seven deaths.

-TSMC, whose customers also include Qualcomm Inc, is so far the only major Apple supplier in southern Taiwan to report damage from the earthquake.
+TSMC, whose customers also include Qualcomm Inc (QCOM.O), is so far the only major Apple supplier in southern Taiwan to report damage from the earthquake.
 Acting spokeswoman Elizabeth Sun said wafers in the process of manufacture were seen broken.

 "Damage to wafers in progress remains under assessment, but TSMC's initial estimate is that more than 95 percent of the tools can be fully restored to normal in two to three days," the chipmaker said in a statement.